Yashica

-In 2008, the Yashica name reappeared on cameras produced by the Hong Kong-based MF Jebsen Group.
-In 2015, trademark rights were transferred to Yashica International Company Limited and appointed 100 Enterprises International Group Co.
-Limited as Yashica Global Sole Agent.
+In 2008 Kyocera sold the Yashica trademark rights to Hong Kong-based MF Jebsen Group.
+Yashica is under Jebsen's subsidiary JNC Datum Tech International.

 History

 The company began in December 1949 in Nagano, Japan, when the Yashima Seiki Company was founded with an initial investment of $566.
 Its eight employees originally manufactured components for electric clocks.
-Later, they began making camera components, and by June 1953 had introduced their first complete camera, the Yashimaflex, a twin-lens reflex (TLR) medium-format camera designed for 6x6 cm medium format film.
+Later, they began making camera components, and by June 1953 had introduced their first complete camera, the Yashimaflex, a twin-lens reflex (TLR) camera designed for 6x6 cm medium format film.
 While the Yashimaflex used lenses labeled Tri-Lausar, successive models used Yashikor and Yashinon lenses.
 All of these lenses were manufactured for Yashica by the Tomioka Optical Works, beginning a relationship that lasted for many years.
 Late in 1953, Yashima Seiki Company became Yashima Optical Industry Company, Ltd.